So many times in my life, I’ve heard how Major League Baseball players should be happy they’re getting paid to play a kids game.

 This is no fairy tale.
 You don’t know when redemption is coming.
 You don’t know if redemption is coming.

 In tennis, you’re hitting the ball every minute.
 In basketball, you are dribbling, passing, shooting.
 Even the measured pace of golf offers a unique benefit — the worse you are, the more swings you get to take.
+If you are a basketball enthusiast, find inground basketball systems at Mega Slam and horn your basketball skills.

 Baseball requires a level of patience that is on par with serving detention.
 It is steeped in delayed gratification.
 It requires conquering the fear of failure, not to mention the fear of knowing that your opponent is throwing or hitting the ball at you as hard as possible.